 B. using the net proceeds (after paying all selling fees) from the sale of some (the "Sell-to-Cover Exercise Method") or all (the "Same-Day-Sale Exercise Method"), of the shares of Common Stock received on the exercise of the Stock Option, or from any arrangement pursuant to which a Participant, including those Participants who have terminated Service, irrevocably instructs a broker-dealer to sell a sufficient portion of such shares to pay the exercise price and any withholding obligation, as described in Section 8, and related fees thereon and deliver the sale proceeds directly to Price Group.
-The value of the shares of Common Stock used in payment of the exercise price under the Sell-to-Cover Exercise Method or the Same-Day-Sale Exercise Method will be the price at which the Common Stock was sold by the broker-dealer functioning under the Sell-to-Cover Exercise Method or the Same-Day-Sale Exercise Method on the effective date of exercise as described in Section 7(x).
-The amount of the proceeds to be delivered to Price Group by the broker-dealer functioning under the Sell-to-Cover Exercise Method or the Same-Day-Sale Exercise Method will be credited to the Common Stock account of Price Group as consideration for the shares of Common Stock to be issued in accordance with the Sell-to-Cover Exercise or the Same-Day-Sale Exercise Method;
+The value of the shares of Common Stock used in payment of the exercise price under the Sell-to-Cover Exercise Method or the Same-Day-Sale Exercise Method will be the price at which the Common Stock was sold by the broker-dealer functioning under the Sell-to-Cover Exercise Method or the Same-Day-Sale Exercise Method or the Sell-to-Cover Exercise Method or the Sell-to-Cover Exercise Method or the Same-Day-Sale Exercise Method will be the price at which the Common Stock was sold by the broker-dealer functioning under the Sell-to-Cover Exercise Method or the Same-Day-Sale Exercise Method will be credited to the Common Stock account of Price Group as consideration for the shares of Common Stock to be issued in accordance with the Sell-to-Cover Exercise or the Same-Day-Sale Exercise Method;

-- C. by surrender for cancellation of shares of Common Stock at the Fair Market Value per share at the time of exercise under a "net exercise" arrangement; provided, however, that use of a "net exercise" arrangement cannot result in the Stock Option being settled either in whole or in part for cash payable to the Participant; - D. in accordance with such other procedures or in such other forms as the Administrator will from time to time determine; or - E. any combination of the above.
+C. by surrender for cancellation of shares of Common Stock at the Fair Market Value per share at the time of exercise under a "net exercise" arrangement; provided, however, that use of a "net exercise" arrangement cannot result in the Stock Option being settled either in whole or in part for cash payable to the Participant;

+D. in accordance with such other procedures or in such other forms as the Administrator will from time to time determine; or

+E. any combination of the above.